James4Ever0/agi_computer_control/README.md

 ## Training method

 1. Agent pre-training.
 During this phase, the agent is allowed to act randomly in both virtual space and physical space.
-The agent can do anything as long as it does not cause damage to the space.
+The agent can do anything as long as it does not cause irreversible damage to the space.
 A multimodal narriator will interpret the action-observation dataset and produce narriation or understanding in natural language or machine language.

 2. Agent post-training.
 In this phase, the agent is tuned to prefer human preferences by following common instructions to complete everyday computer tasks.